bigmlcom/python/docs/index.rst

 This call will download all the ensemble related info and store it in a ``./storage`` directory ready to be used to predict.
-As in ``MultipleModel``, several prediction combinations methods are available, and you can choose another storage directory or even avoid storing at all, for
+As in ``MultipleModel``, several prediction combination methods are available, and you can choose another storage directory or even avoid storing at all, for
 instance:
 ::